ilyesBoukraa/DMOOP_and_DL/README.md

 # DMOOP_and_DL

 ## Main idea
 This work presents a novel approach for solving Dynamic Multi-Objective Optimisation Problems (DMOOPs) using Deep Learning (DL).
 Our approach involves training a DL model to predict the Pareto Optimal Set (POS) based on Pareto Set (PS) data obtained from the Dynamic Non-dominated Sorting Genetic Algorithm 2 (DNSGA2) in different DMOOPs benchmarks.
-We evaluate the performance of our DL model by comparing the results to the DNSGA2 algorithm and quantify the difference using Inverted Generational Distance (IGD), Generational Distance (GD), and Hypervolume (HV) metrics.
+We evaluate the performance of our DL model by comparing the results to the DNSGA2 algorithm and quantify the difference using Inverted Generational Distance (IGD), Generational Distance (GD).

 ## Data Splitting for Model Training and Evaluation